saltukalakus/idiomatic-rust-snippets/src/patterns/creational/prototype.md

 - We derive the `Clone` trait for the `Prototype` struct, which provides the `clone` method.
 - We implement a `clone_prototype` method that clones the current instance.
 - In the `main` function, we create an instance of `Prototype` and then clone it using the `clone_prototype` method.

-This demonstrates how the Prototype pattern can be implemented in Rust using the `Clone` trait.